hello-pangea/dnd/docs/guides/how-we-use-dom-events.md

 ## Safe event bindings

-Without needing going into all the details below, here are the safest event handlers to build on top of `react-forked-dnd`:
+Without needing going into all the details below, here are the safest event handlers to build on top of `@react-forked/dnd`:

 > These can be added on the _drag handle_, anywhere else higher on the tree or to the window directly.